omeka/plugin-CsvImport/README.md

 `tabulation` as column delimiter, `#` as element delimiter and `;` as tag delimiter.
 Note that in the csv file, file rows should always be after the item to which they are attached.
+* `test_update_records.csv`: a file used to show how to update metadata of item and files.
+To try it, you should import "test_mixed_recods.csv" above first, then choose this file and check `Update records` in the form.
+In this csv file, four columns may be added comparing to a normal file:
+    - `updateMode`: The mode of update can be:
+        - "Add" (add values to fields),
+        - "Replace" (remove values of the field before inserting new ones),
+        - "Replace all" (remove values of all imported fields before inserting new ones).
+    This column is optional: by default, values are added.
+    - `updateIdentifier`: This column is optional: by default, the identifier is the "internal id" of the record.
+If another one is used, for example "Dublin Core:Identifier", "Dublin Core:Title" or "original_filename", it should be unique, else only the first existing record will be updated.
+    - `recordType`: The default record type is "Item", but each "File" can be updated too.
+"Any" can be used only when identifier is not the internal id.
+    - `recordIdentifier`: This column is mandatory.
+According to `updateIdentifier` column, it can be an internal id or anything else.
+If the record doesn't exist, the row is skipped.
+Note: Currently, to update the collection, the item type, the public and featured parameters, and the tags, the standard Omeka "Modify" button should be used.
+A file can't be attached to an item via update.

+Columns can be ordered like in examples or not.

 _Warning_
 Depending of your environment and database, if you imports items with encoded